 But there are some minor things you can get started with to find the right path and eventually succeed in your efforts to have more time off.
 Here are a few of them!

-It’s great if your chosen activity gives at least some other benefit for you and is not completely useless.
+It’s great if your chosen activity gives at least some other benefit for you and is not completely useless (like video games or soap operas).
 That’s why my preference is exercising and reading.
 Both give me joy, good mood and other physical or mental benefits.
 And I get some more time off.
 Win-win!

 For workaholics, it’s important to understand that having some time for yourself on a daily basis is important.
 As stated in the benefits of having more free time – it will make you feel better, you’ll be more ready for a day or it’ll be easier to unwind, you’ll start to appreciate yourself more.